 - Arrange predatory play activities to allow the cat to “blow off steam” and dissipate any unvented prey drive.
 The feather wand type of toys mentioned above are appropriate for this purpose as are “laser mice” toys, ping-pong balls kicked or dragged around, Cat Dancer toys, and so on.

-- Make life interesting for your cat: spend more quality time with him and make the environment more “cat friendly.”
-Provide a three dimensional environment by adding cat perches strategically placed so that he can sit up on high and have a good view of the world.
-Buy a fish tank or get some birds in a cage but make sure the little ones are always safe and secure.
+- Make life interesting for your cat: spend more quality time with them and make the environment more “cat friendly.”
+Provide a three dimensional environment by adding cat perches strategically placed so that they can sit up on high and have a good view of the world.
+Buy a fish tank or get some birds in a cage, but make sure the little ones are always safe and secure.
 Get a window bird feeder.
 Provide an assortment of cat toys – moving interactive toys are best.
 Catnip mice appeal to some cats.

 Drugs that help are potent serotonin-enhancing medications.
 In the brain, the neuromodulator, serotonin, stabilizes mood and has anti-obsessional and anti-aggressive effects.
 Drugs that have been found effective include clomipramine (Clomicalm®) and fluoxetine (Prozac®) though, theoretically, any potent serotonin-enhancing drug, including paroxetine (Paxil®), sertraline (Zoloft®), and fluvoxamine (Luvox®) should all work.
 These drugs take a while to become effective.
 Typically nothing much is seen for the first three weeks.
-Then, by four weeks, owners might notice a 50 percent reduction in the incidence and severity of bouts of FHS.
-Typically, the improvement may reach 75 percent at eight weeks, 85 percent at 12 weeks, and 95 percent by sixteen weeks.
+Then, by four weeks, owners might notice a 50% reduction in the incidence and severity of bouts of FHS.
+Typically, the improvement may reach 75% at eight weeks, 85% at 12 weeks, and 95% by sixteen weeks.
 Complete cure is rare and most cats need to remain on medication long term to suppress the FHS behavior.
 This need not be a problem since the doses employed are small, therefore inexpensive, and medical complications of treatment are rare.
 Nevertheless, it makes sense to have treated cats checked by the veterinarian, including appropriate bloodwork, at least once per year.

 With appropriate environmental and pharmacologic treatment, affected cats can often be rehabilitated and can lead a normal life.
 On treatment, most appear much happier than they were previously while suffering the full brunt of their affliction.